spcl/npbench/README.md

 The available benchmarks are listed in the `bench_info` folder.
 The supported frameworks are listed in the `framework_info` folder.
 Please use the corresponding JSON filenames.
-For example, to run ADI with NumPy, execute the following:
+For example, to run `adi` with NumPy, execute the following:
 ```
 python run_benchmark.py -b adi -f numpy
 ```